 A CO2 inflator will fill an inner tube in seconds, saving you time and effort and allowing you to get back in the saddle as quickly as possible.
 Here's what to look for when choosing from the best CO2 inflators.

-CO2 inflators get your tyres up to pressure quickly — just the job when you're in a hurry to get moving again on a wet winter morning
+CO2 inflators get your tyres up to pressure quickly, which is just the job when you're in a hurry to get moving again on a wet winter morning.
+A pressurised canister of carbon dioxide gas is pierced and the gas expands to fill your tyre.

-Cartridges can cost over £3 each, which makes this a pricey way to fix a flat; you'll want to save them for emergencies and shop around
+Cartridges can cost over £3 each, which does makes CO2 a fairly pricey way to fix a flat.
+You'll want to save them for roadside emergencies, and invest in one of the best bike pumps you can afford for inflating your tyres before and after your rides.

 The Pro Bike Tool CO2 Inflator is a neatly machined, fully controllable way to blast your tyres, just make sure that the snug valve union doesn't remove your valve core afterwards.